-Native Mobile Apps on the other hand are Typical Mobile Apps that are intended to work on a specific mobile operating systems such as ANDROID and iOS.
-With the advent of Android in the recent times, many companies are targeting their app development towards Android and other Mobile operating systems.
+Native Mobile Apps, on the other hand, are Typical Mobile Apps that are intended to work on a specific mobile operating system such as ANDROID and iOS.
+With the advent of Android in recent times, many companies are targeting their app development towards Android and other mobile operating systems.

-Raising the heat of the competition between HTML5 and Native Apps,so what is the real target for the developers to aim for?
+Raising the heat of the competition between HTML5 and Native Apps, so what is the real target for the developers to aim for?
 Is it The “HTML5” or “Native Apps” or a combination of both (that can be termed as Hybrid)?
-To understand and draw a conclusion we need perform a comparison over the two
+To understand and draw a conclusion we need to perform a comparison over the two

-- As of Now HTML5 apps are less in performance when compared with the native apps, as their performance may depend on several issues like speed of the internet connection and other issues.
+- Now, HTML5 apps are less in performance when compared with the native apps, as their performance may depend on several issues like the speed of the internet connection and other issues.

 - When compared to Native Apps, the User Interfaces(UI) build through HTML5 are weaker and less intuitive for some app deployments.

-- Unlike it’s counterpart HTML5 has been often criticised for not having the required level of DRM (Digital Rights Management),for supporting all the multimedia services that it needs to.
+- Unlike its counterpart HTML5 has been often criticized for not having the required level of DRM (Digital Rights Management), for supporting all the multimedia services that it needs to.

-So from these points we may observe that each of the apps built through HTML5 and Native Apps. few may say that Native Apps are more powerful when compared to HTML5 because of their performance.
+So from these points, we may observe that each of the apps built through HTML5 and Native Apps. few may say that Native Apps are more powerful when compared to HTML5 because of their performance.
 However, it’s too early to comment, as HTML5 is still in an evolving phase.
 So it is only one factor as of now, that only time can decide on it.
 So as a Developer what’s your take on the Apps?
-The Web Based HTML5 or Mobile Based Native Apps or a combination of both approach?
-We would love to hear from you.[polldaddy poll=”7076600″]
+The Web-Based HTML5 or Mobile Based Native Apps or a combination of both approaches?